NucleusEngineering/data-journey/ETL/CloudRun/README.md

 You can now stream website interaction data points through your Cloud Run Proxy Service, Pub/Sub Topic & Subscription, Cloud Run Processing and all the way up to your BigQuery destination table.

+Just before you sunt the script, edit schema and add "weekday" of type string, not date time, nullable.

 Run

 ```